 Amy Goyer of AARP shares, “One of the first things seniors tend to struggle with as they age is keeping up with their personal business.”
-These tactics can help:
+These tactics from our experts in home care assistance in Beverly Hills and nearby areas can help:

 - Carefully assess the seniors’ ability to handle finances.
 It may be extremely difficult for older adults to give up responsibility for their finances to an adult child, but could be made easier by starting small.
 Sit together with your parents while they write out bills, offer to help them set up online accounts, and simply plant the seed that you are there to help when it’s the moment to make the transition.